felix-engelhardt/eplpo_branching/README.md

 We thank our colleague Timo Gersing for many fruitful discussions and the occasional inspirational chocolate bar.
 We also thank the organising team of CO@Work 2024, i.e. Timo Berthold, Ralf Borndörfer, Ambros Gleixner, Thorsten Koch, and Milena Petkovic.
 Their workshop motivated and inspired us to do this research.

 ## License
 All code is under a GNU Affero General Public License v3.0 only.
+If you use this, please cite this work via [https://zenodo.org/records/17524471](https://zenodo.org/records/17524471).